Best Podcast Platforms for 2025 [Side by Side Comparison]

 12. Simplecast

-Cons: Higher pricing may deter small or independent podcasters.
+Cons: Its higher pricing might not suit small or independent podcasters.

 Pricing: Plans start at $15/month.